wevm/viem/site/zksync/actions/writeEip712Contract.md

 head:
   - - meta
     - property: og:title
-      content: writeContract
+      content: writeEip712Contract
   - - meta
     - name: description
-      content: Executes a write function on a contract.
+      content: Executes an EIP712 write function on a contract.
   - - meta
     - property: og:description
-      content: Executes a write function on a contract.
+      content: Executes an EIP712 write function on a contract.

 ---

-# writeContract
+# writeEip712Contract

 Executes a write function on a contract.

 A "write" function on a Solidity contract modifies the state of the blockchain.
 These types of functions require gas to be executed, and hence a [Transaction](/docs/glossary/terms) is needed to be broadcast in order to change the state.

-Internally, `writeContract` uses a [Wallet Client](/docs/clients/wallet) to call the [`sendTransaction` action](/docs/actions/wallet/sendTransaction) with [ABI-encoded `data`](/docs/contract/encodeFunctionData).
+Internally, `writeEip712Contract` uses a [Wallet Client](/docs/clients/wallet) to call the [`sendEip712Transaction` action](./sendEip712Transaction.md) with [ABI-encoded `data`](/docs/contract/encodeFunctionData).

 ::: warning

-The `writeContract` internally sends a transaction – it **does not** validate if the contract write will succeed (the contract may throw an error).
+The `writeEip712Contract` internally sends a transaction – it **does not** validate if the contract write will succeed (the contract may throw an error).
 It is highly recommended to [simulate the contract write with `simulateContract`](#usage) before you execute it.

 :::